open-amt-cloud-toolkit/docs/docs/Tutorials/uitoolkitReact.md

 **Configure a network that includes:**

-- A development system running Windows® 10 or Ubuntu* 18.04 or newer
+- A development system running Windows® 10 or Ubuntu* 22.04 or newer
-- At least one Intel vPro® Platform to manage
+- An Activated and Configured Intel® vPro device as the managed device

 ### Software